 Little House with an Orange Roof: This is one of the catalysts for the premise; to keep the soulless corporation from firing him, the series' "dad" spends every waking moment working.
 It costs him his first marriage.

-Sailor Moon: Ami's hom is a workaholic doctor, but also a pretty good person who had to raise her daughter almost on her own after her divorce.
+Sailor Moon: Ami's mom is a workaholic doctor, but also a pretty good person who had to raise her daughter almost on her own after her divorce.
 She even laments in the manga that she would really love to spend more time with her kid, but she cannot.
-This is to the point where she doesn't show up at all in the anime.
+This is to the point where she doesn't show up at all in The Ninetiesanime.
 Likewise her Disappeared Dad is a travelling artist (seemingly a wildlife painter) who communicates to her via letters and paintings but almost never actually shows up.

 Rei also suffers from this — she lives with her grandfather in a shinto shrine and only sees her father (a famous politician) on her birthday each year.